Update September 2020

 We are always delighted to hear from people interested in our work and activities!
 There are many ways to explore and share stories, please contact us if you have an idea or suggestions to make.

-Here are members of the Learning Links International Jamaican delegation who visited the Denbigh and Flintshire Agricultural Show held in North Wales each August.
-In August 2020 we have plans for a Welsh Delegation to visit the Denbigh Agricultural Show in Jamaica.
-Get your name on the list through "Contact us"!
+Here are members of the Learning Links International Jamaican delegation at the Denbigh and Flintshire Agricultural Show held in North Wales each August.

 NB Currently we have most of our work based in Wales.
-We are updating our website with the intention of presenting more information in English and Welsh.
+We are updating our website with the intention of presenting more information in Welsh, with monthly updates.